Have you heard of the Vanguard Wellington Fund? VWELX (investors shares) or VWENX (admiral shares) is my #1 fund for retirees.

 If you are below 40s, you should not invest everything in the Vanguard Wellington.
 Instead, go for the highs and lows of an all-stock stock fund such as the S&P 500 index fund.

-Vanguard Wellington is for retirees who appreciate the moderate amount of gains the Vanguard Wellington provides, but more importantly, retirees love the stability of the Wellington fund for never crashing.
+Vanguard Wellington is for retirees who appreciate moderate gains and the stability of never crashing.

 Buy Vanguard Wellington in Your Retirement Fund Only

 The Vanguard Wellington fund pays a healthy dose of dividends.
-If you invest outside of a retirement account, you will need to pay ordinary income tax on these dividends every year.
+If you invest outside of a retirement account, you need to pay dividend income tax every year.

-Whereas if you buy the Vanguard Wellington fund within a retirement fund, you don’t need to pay dividends tax every year until the year you withdraw the money.
+But if the Vanguard Wellington is in a retirement fund, you don’t pay dividends tax until you take i tout.

-All in all – retirement accounts are great precisely because you don’t need to worry about paying taxes until you tax them out, and this especially applies to the Wellington fund.
+Retirement accounts are great.
+You don’t need to worry about paying taxes until you pull them out.
+This especially applies to the Wellington fund.

 So ready to buy the Wellington for your retirement?

-You can buy Vanguard Wellington Fund Investor Shares (VWELX) and Vanguard Wellington Fund Admiral Shares (VWENX) via your brokerage account at Vanguard.
+Got a 401K or IRA?
+Buy Vanguard Wellington Fund Investor Shares (VWELX) and Vanguard Wellington Fund Admiral Shares (VWENX) today.

 The Vanguard Wellington Fund Summary